stellar/soroban-example-dapp/README.md

 ### Backend (Local Sandbox)

-1. Run the backend with `soroban-cli serve`
+1. Run the backend with `soroban serve`
 2. Run `./initialize.sh sandbox` to load the contracts and initialize it.
   - Note: this will create a `.soroban` sub-directory, to contain the sandbox network data.